KryDenn/Anteiku-Intelligence/README.md

 ## Features

 - 🤖 **AI Model Integration**: Combines the capabilities of Deepseek v3 and R1.
-- 🚀 **Seamless Deployment**: Utilizes Railway for efficient and straightforward deployment.
+- 🚀 **Seamless Deployment**: Utilizes Railway for efficient and straightforward deployment FREE..
 - 🔍 **Advanced Search**: Enhanced search capabilities for better results within your Discord server.
 - 🛠️ **Customization**: Easily customizable to fit your server's needs.